 At that point, I had only 3 cats of the original 6 remaining.
 Of those one had never become tame, Chandler.
 Over the years, I had only managed to get a quick “pet” of him while he was eating.
 Generally, if I got within about 3 feet of him, he would hiss and take off.
 Courtney, one of Chaz’ and Charlie’s sisters who was among the three, had remained feral for the first year after joining my herd of cats.
 Then, surprisingly, she lay on the edge of the bed, rolled onto her back and looked up at me, as if she was asking for a belly rub.
 At the top of my “can’t resist list” is a kitty tummy.
 Regardless of the potential danger, the soft fur of a kitty tummy is totally irresistible to me.
 From that moment on, I could pet her and love on her and she never failed to offer me her tummy for a rub.

 Courtney developed a snuffing noise during the time I was dealing with other seriously ill cats.
-I assumed it was an upper respiratory problem, so I used a vaporizer to try to clear it up.
-I tried a nebulizer, but neither did any good.
+I assumed it was an upper respiratory problem, so I used a vaporizer to try to clear it up I also tried a dry herb vape pen and a nebulizer, but neither did any good.
 I took her to the vet, who insisted it was, in fact, an upper respiratory illness despite my insistence that wasn’t the problem.
 In late 2011 she spent a week at the vet’s office, but she was still snuffling when I took her home.
 I did some research on the internet, the vet did x-rays because I was certain she had a nasal tumor.
 I ended up taking her to the area veterinary specialists, where they did a CAT scan.
 Unfortunately, I was right.
 She had nasopharyngeal carcinoma.
 It was an inoperable, fatal condition.
 She was fine for a while, but one morning she started having seizures.
 I rushed her to the vet and had her euthanized.
 That was on January 12, 2012.

 About a month or two after losing Courtney, Chandler began losing weight, much like Clark and Charlie had done.
 After visiting two different vets, both of whom failed to diagnose either Clark’s or Charlie’s conditions, I saw no need to go through the frustration and enormous costs just to be told either “don’t know” or “can’t treat”.
 Chandler continued to eat, quite a bit, being the first cat with his head in a bowl of food every night.
 As he continued to lose weight, I called my vet’s office to alert them that I would be dropping him off, explaining he was feral and would have to be sedated to be examined.
 The problem?
 I couldn’t catch him.
 After making several attempts, I gave up.
 Then one day, to my great surprise, he allowed me to pet him.
 Within a week or two, he allowed me to pick him up, and even carry him around.
 I took him into the vet and she postulated, due to feeling a mass in his abdominal region that he either had a kidney tumor or one in his spleen.
 By this time he had lost a considerable amount of weight he certainly could not withstand a major surgery.